-As a concert organizer, Mosa enjoys presenting music outside of traditional performance halls.
+Presenting music outside of traditional performance spaces.

-In summer 2016, Mosa launched Celloscape, a collective of cellists in the San Francisco Bay Area dedicated to performing new music.
-The debut concert, held at Bruce Beasley's Sculpture Studio in Oakland, was generously sponsored by Mrs. Laurence Beasley, Jennifer Howard, Marco Rozzano, and Linda Barnett.
+Mosa produced concerts for Celli@Berkeley, a 12-piece cello ensemble, at the Berkeley Art Museum.
+In 2016, she launched Celloscape, a collective of 14 cellists and composers dedicated to premiering new works for the cello.
+The debut concert, held at Bruce Beasley's Sculpture Studio in Oakland, was sponsored by Mrs. Laurence Beasley, Jennifer Howard, Marco Rozzano, and Linda Barnett.